anya-pich/toyslist/README.md

 #### Shopping for toys

-Site visitors will be able to enter their location and view a list of toys currently available for sale nearby.
+Site visitors will be able to enter their location and view a list of toys currently available for sale in their zipcode.
-They will be able to search inside this list of toys.
+They will be able to search inside this list of toys by keyword.

 In the search results they will be able to see for each list item:
 * an image
 * a title
-* location/distance
+* location
 * price

 When they click on a list item they will also see: